JamesBell15/VP-to-Assist-Teaching-TDD/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: ruby 3.0.0

-* System dependencies
+* Run `bundle install` to make sure gems are up to date

+* Run `sh updateJsAndRun.sh` to make sure the JavaScript is properly compiled

-* Configuration
+* Navigate to localhost:3000

-* Database creation

-* Database initialization
+* Start Creating!

+* (Ruby files wanting to be tested must exist first within diss/app)

-* How to run the test suite
+* Run `rake spec` to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...